Swarthmore Fraternities Disband Over Leaked Documents That Detailed Misogyny

 The Tumblr page contained anonymous accounts of sexual assault, including some that allegedly occurred in what some students refer to as the "rape attic," a second-story bedroom in one of the fraternity houses.

-Demonstrators called on the universities to rescind the fraternities' leases, and turn the buildings over to groups that were disparaged by the fraternities.
+Demonstrators called on the universities to rescind the fraternities' leases and turn the buildings over to groups that were disparaged by the fraternities.

 The reaction on campus was one of jubilation.

 "It was earsplitting.
-People were screaming and singing and laughing," Amal Haddad, a freshman and a member of a group called Organizing for Survivors, told NPR, describing the public response.
+People were screaming and singing and laughing," Amal Haddad, a freshman and a member of a group called Organizing for Survivors, told NPR.

-Haddad is one of several student activists who organized the sit-in on the lawn and inside the stone house in the middle of campus that serves as Phi Psi's headquarters, and where dozens of students have said they experienced some type of unwanted touching, groping or sexual assault.
+Haddad is one of several student activists who organized the sit-in on the lawn and inside the stone house in the middle of campus that serves as Phi Psi's headquarters and is where dozens of students have said they experienced some type of unwanted touching, groping or sexual assault.

 "There was also crying because a lot of work still has to be done to heal and transform.
 So much violence has happened here," she added.